Program Team Leader, Community and Economic Development

 - Alternative markets for local seafood

-- Public participation in land-use decision-making
+- Public participation in local decision-making

 - Civic agriculture